 We all know nothing compares to a good night's sleep -- you wake up feeling refreshed and ready to take on the day.
 In fact, repairs to blood cells, tissues, and the brain occur during sleep; that's why the third of our lives we spend sleeping is essential for proper functioning and health, according to sleep expert Chris Idzikowski in his book "Learn to Sleep Well."
-And yet, between five and ten percent of Americans are affected by insomnia.
+And yet, between 5 and 10 percent of Americans are affected by insomnia.

 Insomnia is defined by the Mayo Clinic as difficulty to fall asleep or difficulty to stay asleep, issues which can eventually be detrimental to your quality of life.
 Before you turn to pharmaceuticals, there are simple steps you can take to help yourself get a better night's sleep.